Is There Life After Exchange?

 Today's event, "Is There Life After Exchange?" is led by Igor Kalmetov, CEO of MBK Laboratory.

-Those who are familiar with our product know perfectly well the functions that this mail server provides.
-But in practice, problems arise related to migration.
+Those who are familiar with our product are well aware of the functions that this mail server provides.
+However, in practice, problems arise related to migration.

 Installing TEGU, in fact, can be done quickly.
 It takes a few minutes.
-But migrating the existing Exchange infrastructure is actually not an easy task.
-That's what I would like to talk about today.
-We speak honestly because there are problems.
-We, as a vendor, and customers, and our partners are all interested in ensuring that everyone is informed in advance and the functions of TEGU are explained, as well as the problems that may await the user.
+But migrating an existing Exchange infrastructure is actually not an easy task.
+That's what we would like to talk about today.
+We are speaking honestly because there are problems.
+We, as a vendor, and our customers and partners are all interested in being informed in advance and having the functions of TEGU explained, as well as the problems that users may encounter.
 So, what is the main problem with migrating from Exchange?
 In principle, there are currently procedures that allow migrating from anything to TEGU.
 This procedure is written specifically for TEGU.

-But Exchange is, firstly, the most popular solution from which you have to migrate, and secondly, the most functional solution.
-In addition, Exchange is quite proprietary, a closed solution.
+But Exchange is, firstly, the most popular solution that needs to be migrated from, and secondly, the most functional solution.
+In addition, Exchange is a fairly proprietary, closed solution.
 And in many ways, we are limited by this.
-Therefore, before we begin to consider various aspects of migration, let's first agree on the terminology.
-What protocols and what entities are implemented on the Exchange side and on the TEGU side?
+Therefore, before we start considering various aspects of migration, let's first agree on the terminology.
+What protocols and entities are implemented on the Exchange side and on the TEGU side?

-The first line on the slide: accounts are entered, they are stored both on the Exchange side and on the TEGU side in the form of LDAP.
-They are compatible to a certain extent, however, the LDAP Windows schemas and the LDAP TEGU schemas may not match.
+The first line on the slide: accounts are entered, and they are stored both on the Exchange side and on the TEGU side in the form of LDAP.
+They are compatible to a certain extent, but the LDAP Windows schema and the LDAP TEGU schema may not match.
 Why might they not match?
 Because we are focused on domestic solutions, including domestic directory servers.
 And these directory servers, made on the basis of Linux, cannot implement the schema that is implemented on Windows.
 And this is a limiting factor.

 We have to authorize by user, respectively, by login and password.
 Or rather, by e-mail and password.
 That's the difference.
 Is it critical?
-Well, to a certain extent - no. What is needed to create mail tag users?
-On directory servers or even if it is Windows AT, the e-mail field must be filled in the standard schema.
-That is, what we use from the extended schema that Exchange uses cannot be used, because it may simply be absent.
-That's the difference at the level of user accounts that we must take into account.
+Well, to a certain extent, no. What is needed to create mail tag users?
+On directory servers, or even if it's Windows AT, the e-mail field must be filled in the standard schema.
+That is, what we use from the extended schema that Exchange uses cannot be used because it may simply be absent.
+That's the difference at the user account level that we must take into account.
 So, what needs to be done to migrate a user account?
-Fill in this very additional field in the standard IMAP style, which is called EMAIL.
+Fill in this additional field in the standard IMAP style, which is called EMAIL.

 Mail IMAP messages.
-On the Exchange side, MAPI and IMAP protocols are used for this.
-On the TEGU side, IMAP is used and, through a slash, pay attention, a promising protocol is written - 2TMTP, which is currently already implemented on TEGU.
+On the Exchange side, the MAPI and IMAP protocols are used for this.
+On the TEGU side, IMAP is used, and through a slash, note that a promising protocol is written - 2TMTP, which is currently already implemented on TEGU.
 But in general, we will talk about the fact that this protocol is still promising.
-Thus, is it possible to migrate mail IMAP messages?
-Yes, it does not cause any doubts at all.
+So, is it possible to migrate mail IMAP messages?
+Yes, it certainly does not cause any doubts.
 Next, mail PST messages.
 In this case, PST is a proprietary format.
 There are many versions of this format.
 TEGU uses the MailBox format.

 Shared IMAP folders both there and there.
 Shared IMAP accounts.
 What is the real difference?
-Pay attention, shared IMAP folders and shared IMAP account.
-Those functions that are often requested from us are group mailboxes, on behalf of which the user has the right to send messages.
+Note the shared IMAP folders and the shared IMAP account.
+The functions that are often requested from us are group mailboxes, on behalf of which the user has the right to send messages.

-In one account, you can only have one name, but one e-mail on behalf of which you can send a message.
-In order for you to be able to choose in the client on behalf of which e-mail to send messages, you need another account of this mail program.
+In one account, you can only have one name, but one e-mail from which you can send a message.
+In order for you to have the ability to choose in the client from which e-mail to send messages, you need another account of this mail program.
 There are simply no other possibilities in existing programs.
-Can we mix your account's IMAP folder into someone else's IMAP folder?
+Can we mix an IMAP folder of your account into someone else's IMAP folder?
 Yes, we can, this is done automatically, you don't need to configure anything specifically for this.
 Any number of shared folders can be mounted into your personal account.
 But can you reply on behalf of this account?
 This function simply does not exist on the mail client.
 And therefore, the only thing that can be done here is to connect an additional e-mail account.
 But to connect it, you need to know the parameters of this account.

 Thus, in order to implement shared IMAP accounts, you need to connect an additional account, but with your own account that you know.
 That's the difference here.
 Can this be transferred?
 Yes, of course, this can be easily transferred.